 To use tech to your advantage, see how others are here.

 - Transportation—From the sharing economy’s ride services like Uber and Lyft to driverless cars (which, we have been promised, are coming to a neighborhood near you soon), transportation innovation is changing the way we look at everything from the economy to how we design buildings and outside space.
-The more these innovations are adopted, the less we need surface parking lots and parking garages in or near the buildings people use, which means space that otherwise would be used for parking can now be used more efficiently, either as additional building space or as public gathering areas.
+The more these innovations are adopted, the less we need surface parking lots and parking garages in or near the buildings people use, which means space that otherwise would be used for parking can now be used more efficiently, in the form of additional building space or as public gathering areas.

-- Collaborative space—In fact, gathering areas in offices, residential communities, retail settings and hotels are growing more popular and necessary.
+- Collaborative space—In fact, property searches for gathering areas in spaces such as offices, residential communities, retail settings and hotels are growing more popular and more necessary.
 These are often Wi-Fi enabled to allow for working, communicating, entertaining and even marketing.
 As silos come down in all areas of our lives and people crave more interaction (think social media) and instant information, collaborative space will likely grow more appealing and sophisticated.

 - Repurposing—With construction costs rising, affordable housing solutions are being sought even more fervently.
 From developers creating livable homes out of train containers to the conversion of blighted motels to housing for homeless and special-needs residents, affordable-developers are coming up with innovative solutions to this growing problem.